Winsome

 Match this with some of the simple seaweed potatoes for a truly memorable mouthful.
 Rise, Sir Moffat, master of seaweed.

 But there’s much more to enjoy on this wide-ranging menu.
-The pork chop and conference pears are a powerful plate of meat, while multiple members of staff rave about the beef shin and blue cheese pie.
+The pork chop (with conference pears) is a powerfully meaty plate, while multiple members of staff rave about the beef shin and blue cheese pie.
 Meanwhile, the dessert menu is all a masterclass in simplicity.

 The restaurant has the buzz and vibrancy of a friendly bistro, backed by the uncompromising standards of a pre-fame Marco Pierre White.